frankuleiz/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A function that prints a string, in reverse, followed by a new line
 5. A function that reverses a string
 6. A function that prints every other character of a string, starting with the first character
+7. A function that prints half of a string, followed by a new line